Last Updated: May 28, 2021

 - You can change the width and focus of the photo.

-- It’s also possible to add multiple photos to make it a gallery.
+- It’s also possible to add multiple photos to create a carousel for users to swipe through.

 - You can edit photos within Instagram by adding additional graphics, words, filters, etc.